Mamadou Coulibaly (footballer, born 2004)

 Mamadou Coulibaly (born 21 April 2004) is a French professional footballer who plays as a midfielder for club Monaco.

 Club career

 Coulibaly is a youth product of Sevran FC, Villepinte FC, FC Épinay before moving to Monaco's academy in 2019.
 On 6 May 2022, he signed his first professional contract with Monaco until 2025.
 He made his senior and professional debut with Monaco as a substitute in a 3–1 Coupe de France win over Rodez on 20 January 2024.
+On 29 October 2025, he scored his first goal and provided an assist in a 5–3 away win over Nantes.

 International career

 Born in France, Coulibaly is of Malian descent.
 In March 2024, he was called up to the France U20s for a set of friendlies.